-Nancy is certified by the Association of Firearms and Tool Mark Examiners (AFTE) in Firearms, Toolmarks, and Gunshot Residue (GSR), is a distinguished lifetime member of AFTE, and is currently serving as AFTE President on the Board of Directors.
+Nancy is certified by the Association of Firearms and Tool Mark Examiners (AFTE) in Firearms, Toolmarks, and Gunshot Residue (GSR), is a distinguished lifetime member of AFTE, and served as AFTE President and the Board of Directors.
 She has received AFTE Member of the Year Award for outstanding contributions to the Association, the Steve Molnar Award for contributions to the AFTE Journal, and the Calvin H. Goddard Award for outstanding contributions to the field of firearms identification.

 Nancy is a member of the California Association of Criminalists (CAC) where she served as Editor-in-Chief and on the Ethics Committee.
 She has been certified as a Diplomate through the American Board of Criminalistics (ABC) since 1998 and served on the Scientific Working Group for Firearms and Toolmarks (SWGGUN) and the DOJ Firearms Technical Advisory Group (FTAG).
 Nancy is currently serving as an affiliate member on the Firearms and Toolmarks Subcommittee for the Organization of Scientific Area Committees (OSAC).

 Nancy has presented and published numerous technical papers.
 A detailed curriculum vitae may be provided upon request.